the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-instantiation.md

 Each class has a constructor that takes arguments and assigns them to the class instance.
 A class can also define functions that are associated with a subject (e.g. `getName`), called **methods** or **class methods**.

 Defining the Developer class once is just one part; instantiating it is the other.
 The class definition is the blueprint of its capabilities, and usage occurs when an instance is created with the `new` statement.
+If a JavaScript class definition exists, one can create *multiple* instances of it:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~